Characters of the Tekken series: Raven

-Raven (レイヴン, Reivun) is an international intelligence agent for United Nations who sports a distinctive X-shaped scar across his face.
+Raven (レイヴン, Reivun) (real name unknown - is his agent name) is an international intelligence agent for United Nations who sports a distinctive X-shaped scar across his face.
 He enters the fifth tournament to seek out those responsible for the event, and witnesses an attack on Hon-Maru by G Corporation's Jack-4 foot soldiers while on a mission to look into the company and Mishima Zaibatsu, as the conglomerates are warring with each other.
 During the tournament, he crosses paths with Kazuya Mishima, who he recognizes after seeing him flying away from the Hon-Maru.
 He loses to Kazuya and is interrogated by him.
 Afterwards Kazuya discovers that he was betrayed by G Corporation, and that something was awakened from under Hon-Maru.
 Kazuya realizes what Heihachi has done, and speculates that, in fact, it is his grandfather Jinpachi Mishima, who is somehow controlling the Zaibatsu now.
 Sometime after the King of Iron Fist Tournament 5, Raven encounters Heihachi Mishima, who was presumed to be dead, they began to fight.
 Before a winner could be decided, Raven received orders to return to headquarters, and he had to withdraw from the battle.